 Inside sales occur when reps prospect, nurture, and convert leads to customers remotely, instead of face-to-face.
 This method of selling is dominant in B2B, SaaS, technology, and high-ticket B2C transactions.

 Inside Sales vs. Outside Sales

 Inside sales reps often sell remotely, typically from an office.
 And outside sales reps travel, brokering face-to-face deals.
 While outside sales reps likely have an employer with physical office space, these salespeople are meeting with prospects at trade shows, conferences, or speaking at industry events.

-What's the difference between inside and outside sales?
-Inside reps are sales professionals primarily selling remotely, while outside sales professionals primarily broker face-to-face sales.
+Furthermore, sales reps work differently depending on the style of selling that is necessary to reach their goals.
+Inside reps are sales professionals primarily selling remotely, while outside sales professionals primarily broker field and face-to-face sales.